 RAKI NIKAHETIYA

 Raki Nikahetiya (b.
-1983, Kandy, Sri Lanka) works across traditional craft, photography, land art and scientific processes, exploring questions of identity, memory, and migration.
-Raised in Austria after leaving Sri Lanka during the civil war, and now based in Colombo with a migratory studio spanning New Delhi, London, and Vienna, his practice reflects a sustained engagement with displacement, ecology, and cultural continuity.
+1983, Kandy, Sri Lanka) works across traditional craft, photography, painting, site-specific installations, and scientific methods, engaging questions of memory, migration and regeneration.
+Raised in Austria after leaving Sri Lanka during the civil war, and now based in Colombo with a migratory studio spanning LehNew Delhi, London, and Vienna, his practice reflects a sustained engagement with belonging, adaptation and ecology.

 Access CV / Artist Statement / Media Coverage